bunetj/compress-images/README.md

 resize: for large images (>2-3k)

-bit8 (simplifies colors in png): up to 20%
+slideshow: somth. like 1gb to 200mb

 ## rational compression

-use commands to select only files optimal for compression. have backups.
+commands let you select only those files that are optimal for compression. make backups.

 find heavy images in the system, eg in everything app search `type:image size:>2mb`

 sizes.md shows optimal sizes

-avoid jpg compression for all and other compression for some of those:
+⚠⚠⚠ these types of images must not be compressed:

-- small/handwritten text, drawn lines (pixelates to less readable/fine)
+- small or handwritten text, drawn lines --> pixelated to less readable or fine
-- transparent bg/elements (become colored)
+- transparent background or elements - jpg -> colored
-- fine or valuable images (pixelates shades and the image)
+- fine or valuable images -> pixelated shades and image
-- small resolution images (pixelates to lower quality)
+- small resolution -> pixelated to lower quality

-## templates for commands
+## typical commands

 ```
 .\cmpr_IMGs.ps1 -jpg